JSchmie/ScrAIbe-WebUI/docs/GETTING_STARTED.md

 - **PyTorch**: Version 2.0 or later.
 - **CUDA**: A compatible version with your PyTorch Version if you want to use GPU acceleration.

+**Note:** PyTorch should be automatically installed with the pip installer.
+However, if you encounter any issues, you should consider installing it manually by following the instructions on the [PyTorch website](https://pytorch.org/get-started/locally/).

 ## Install ScrAIbe WebUI

 Install ScrAIbe-WebUI on your local machine with ease using PyPI.